Gibby drops out of picture and leaves Twins' rotation an emaciated mess

 The public answer for that with Gibson has been “not,’’ and that became the manager’s answer on Thursday night.
 And when Rocco’s not sugarcoating, you know there’s frustration with all members of the Twins’ brain trust.

 Gibson had his best season with the Twins in 2018.
-Then, he lost over 20 pounds from E. coli picked up on a charitable mission to Haiti over the winter, gained back most of that, and lost it again due to colitis that struck shortly after the All-Star break.
+Then, he lost over 20 pounds from E. coli picked up on a charitable mission to Haiti over the winter, gained back most of that, and lost it again due to colitis that struck shortly around the All-Star Game.

 The previous six starts ranged from mediocre to lousy (with lousy having the advantage), there was a stay on the injured list, and Thursday was Gibson’s opportunity to get back in the picture for a postseason start.